+Decem December 31

-2010 2011
+2011 2012

 NT\$ NT\$

-(In Millions)
+(In Mi llions)

-Piping Fund \$ 1,000 \$ 1,000
+Piping Fund \$1,000 \$1,000

-As part of the government's effort to upgrade the existing telecommunications infrastructure, Chunghwa and other public utility companies were required by the ROC government to contribute a total of NT\$1,000 million to a Piping Fund administered by the Taipei City Government.
+As part of the government's effort to upgrade the existing telecommunications infrastructure, Chunghwa and other public utility companies were required by the ROC government to contribute NT\$1,000 million to a Piping Fund administered by the Taipei City Government.
 This fund was used to finance various telecommunications infrastructure projects.